 The only way to get a conscience void of offense is, through the Holy Spirit, to pray, study the Bible, attend church, meditate and (James 1:9-27) control and eliminate our carnal tendencies and impulses; and that takes time, actually the rest of your life and you won’t get finished either!

 (1Tim.
 1:19-20) Some Christians put away their good conscience and make a shipwreck (stranded) of their faith.
-Stranded means (hung up and cannot get to the place you want to go).
+Stranded defined: (hung up and cannot get to the place you want to go).
 (Heb.
 10:2-4) When a Christian conscience is guilty before God the guilt cannot be bought off by some individual sacrifice to God or penance before God.
 The way a Christian clears his guilty conscience is: (Eph.
-6:18) if we pray in the Holy Spirit (1John 1:6 thru 2:1) and confess our sins, God is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+6:18) if we pray in the Holy Spirit (1John 1:6 thru 2:1 keywords: we have an advocate with the Father) and confess our sins, God is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+(Heb.
+4:14-16) It starts at Jesus' throne of grace.

 NOTE: An in-depth study of the programming of the conscience is given in Growth as a Christian all seven articles, in the Sin in Church commentary.
 Some examples are given that are sometimes humorous, sometimes sad and those everyday "you don't know it's happening" times that will cause you to see yourself and those about you in a different way whether you are saint or sinner.
 Please don't miss it!
 The concept that the conscience is part of the "created soul" is explained in the first Self article of this commentary.
 AND: